docQodly/docs/docs/language/DataClassAttributeClass.md

 #### Description

-The `.autoFilled` property <!-- REF DataClassAttributeClass.autoFilled.Summary -->contains True if the attribute value is automatically filled by 4D<!-- END REF -->.
-This property corresponds to the following 4D field properties:
+The `.autoFilled` property <!-- REF DataClassAttributeClass.autoFilled.Summary -->contains True if the attribute value is automatically filled by Qodly<!-- END REF -->.
+This property corresponds to the **autosequence** model attribute property.

-*	"Autoincrement", for numeric type fields
-*	"Auto UUID", for UUID (alpha type) fields.

 This property is not returned if `.kind` = "relatedEntity" or "relatedEntities".

->For generic programming, you can use **Bool**(dataClassAttribute.autoFilled) to get a valid value (false) even if `.autoFilled` is not returned.
+>For generic programming, you can use `Bool(dataClassAttribute.autoFilled)` to get a valid value (false) even if `.autoFilled` is not returned.

 <!-- END REF -->